Mrymzm/Classroom/README.md

 CSS has three different ways to apply style to written HTML.

+Including:
-Including style tag in the head tag, Inline CSS and External stylesheet.
+- Internal CSS (style tag in the head section)
+- Inline CSS (styling directly inside an HTML element)
+- External stylesheet(writing the style code in a separate file).

 You can apply style by giving unique id and classes to the HTML elements.